Carol McCain: Early life and first marriage

-Shepp first met John McCain while he was attending the United States Naval Academy in Annapolis from 1954 to 1958, but in 1958 she married one of his midshipman classmates, Alasdair E. Swanson, who had been a football and basketball star there.
+Shepp first met John McCain while he was attending the United States Naval Academy in Annapolis from 1954 to 1958, but in 1958, she married one of his midshipman classmates, Alasdair E. Swanson, who had been a football and basketball star there.
 She and Swanson, who became a Navy pilot, had two sons, Douglas (born 1959) and Andrew (born 1962), and lived in Pensacola, Florida.
 The Swansons divorced in June 1964, after she sued him for infidelity.

 Marriage to John McCain

 Marriage and family

 Shepp met John McCain again when he was stationed at the Naval Air Basic Training Command at Pensacola in 1964, and after her divorce from Swanson, the two began dating.
 McCain frequently took training flights from Florida up to Philadelphia to see her on weekends.

 On July 3, 1965, Shepp and McCain married in Philadelphia.
 The ceremony was held at the home of the family that owned the well known Old Original Bookbinder's seafood restaurant in Philadelphia; one of the Bookbinder family members was a close friend of Shepp from college.

-Following the wedding, McCain adopted his wife's two sons; the couple had daughter Sidney together in September 1966.
+Following the wedding, McCain adopted his wife's two sons; the couple had a daughter together, Sidney, in September 1966.